Montgomery County Domestic Violence Lawyer

 Prosecutors do not dismiss domestic violence-related charges lightly, even when there is little to no evidence.
-However, with the assistance of an experienced Montgomery County domestic violence lawyer, you have a better chance of avoiding jail time.
+However, with the assistance of an experienced MoCo domestic violence lawyer, you have a better chance of avoiding jail time.

 Potential Defenses to Domestic Violence Charges

 You have the right to defend yourself against any domestic violence allegations.
 In fact, a strong domestic violence defense could mean the difference between jail or prison time and protecting your freedom and reputation.
 Your domestic violence lawyer will help build your case based on the facts.

 The following are some defenses available to you: